 Boarding schools continue to be popular in the twenty-first century, offering exceptional education and extra-curricular activities with round-the-clock pastoral care.

-The 2018 ISC Census showed that 69,979 pupils board at ISC schools, making up 13.2 per cent of total pupil numbers.
-Overall, 474 schools, representing 36 per cent of all ISC schools, have some boarding pupils.
+The 2021 ISC Census showed that an estimated 65,345 pupils board at ISC schools.
+Overall, 458 schools, representing 33 per cent of all ISC schools, have some boarding pupils.

-The parents of these pupils choose British schools because they are keen for their children to master the English language, because they understand the significance of extra-curricular activities as part of a wide education, and because they know that attendance at British school may be the best way to gain admission to a British university.
+The parents of these pupils choose British schools because they are keen for their children to master the English language, they understand the significance of extra-curricular activities as part of a wide education, and they know attending a British school may be the best way to gain admission to a British university.

-A number of boarding and day schools have set up franchise schools abroad.
+Some boarding and day schools have set up franchise schools abroad.
 While I was headmaster at Harrow we built schools in Thailand, Beijing and Hong Kong.
-These schools pay a fee to the British school and this money helps to keep down the fees paid by parents at the British school and can be used to fund transformational bursaries at the UK school.
+These schools pay a fee to the British school which helps to keep down the fees paid by parents and can be used to fund transformational bursaries at the school.
 In return, the British school provides advice and monitors the franchise school in a way which guarantees standards.

-This reflects the long-term aim of our schools to increase the amount of bursary provision and widen access.
-Over the last 15 years there has been a consistent trend of schools providing increasing amounts of fee assistance to pupils.
+This reflects the long-term aim of our schools to increase bursary provision and widen access.
+Over the last 15 years, there has been a consistent trend of schools providing increasing amounts of fee assistance to pupils.

 Subscribe / latest articles and news from our schools